grantila/react-tree-reconciler/README.md

 render( );
 ```

 The `rootContainer` is an object similar to your subclassed tree _nodes_, and has a function `getChildren( )` which can be used to iterate the the children of this root.
-From there on, you can `getChildren( )` on each sub-node, as long as it's a subclas of `ReactTreeNode` and not `ReactTreeText`.
+From there on, you can iterate by accessing the `children` property on each sub-node, as long as it's a subclas of `ReactTreeNode` and not `ReactTreeText`.

 You can provide a custom root container, as long as it extends `ReactTreeNode` and implements `ContainerNode`: